Accla/graphulo/README.md

 Addition is *lazy*, in the sense that the addition runs when a table is scanned or compacted, which may be significantly after an operation finishes.
-Do not remove addition iterators from a table until every entry in the table is summed together, which one can guarantee by performing a full major compaction.
+Do not remove addition iterators from a table until every entry in the table is summed together, which one can guarantee by running a full major compaction.

-To create a custom multiplication operation, create a Java class implementing [IMultiplyOp][] with the multiplication logic.
+To create a custom multiplication operation, create a Java class implementing [MultiplyOp][] with the multiplication logic.
 For simple TableMult multiplication, you can extend the [SimpleMultiply][] class instead of implementing the full interface.
 For simple element-wise multiplication, you can extend the [SimpleEWiseX][] class instead of implementing the full interface.
 See the classes in the `edu.mit.ll.graphulo.mult` package for examples.

-Non-simple multiplication that should implement [IMultiplyOp][] directly are multiplication logic that
+Non-simple multiplication that should implement [MultiplyOp][] directly are multiplication logic that

 1. manipulates returned Keys in non-standard ways;
-2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME`);
+2. takes init options (passed from the client through `multiplyOp.opt.OPTION_NAME` in an [IteratorSetting][]);
+3. returns more than one entry per multiplication;
-3. needs to perform some setup or other function based on viewing an entire row in memory; or
+4. performs some setup or other function based on holding one [`ONEROWA` or `ONEROWB` (default)] or both [`TWOROW`] entire rows in memory
-4. returns more than one entry per multiplication.
+(implement [RowStartMultiplyOp][] in this case); or
+5. (advanced) performs a non-standard pattern of multiplying two matching rows, different from the Cartesian product of the two rows' entries (implement [RowMultiplyOp][] in this case).

 [SortedKeyValueIterator]: https://accumulo.apache.org/1.7/apidocs/org/apache/accumulo/core/iterators/SortedKeyValueIterator.html
 [IteratorSetting]: https://accumulo.apache.org/1.7/apidocs/org/apache/accumulo/core/client/IteratorSetting.html
-[IMultiplyOp]: src/main/java/edu/mit/ll/graphulo/mult/IMultiplyOp.java
+[MultiplyOp]: src/main/java/edu/mit/ll/graphulo/mult/MultiplyOp.java
+[RowStartMultiplyOp]: src/main/java/edu/mit/ll/graphulo/mult/RowStartMultiplyOp.java
 [SimpleMultiply]: src/main/java/edu/mit/ll/graphulo/mult/SimpleMultiply.java
 [SimpleEWiseX]: src/main/java/edu/mit/ll/graphulo/mult/SimpleEWiseX.java
+[RowMultiplyOp]: src/main/java/edu/mit/ll/graphulo/mult/RowMultiplyOp.java

 ### How to use Graphulo in Matlab client code with D4M
 The following code snippet is a good starting point for using Graphulo,